§ 6.5 MIXED-USE ZONING DISTRICTS.

 6.5.1 Purpose and intent.
 The Mixed-Use Districts allow for a mix of nonresidential and residential uses within the same development or building.
 This type of development is intended to encourage the physical design characteristics of pedestrian oriented, storefront-style shopping streets.

 6.5.2 Gateway Districts.
-The Butner Gateway consists of five Base Zoning Districts described in § 6.5 and three Conditional Zoning Districts described in § 6.6 within a specific area, the Gateway, each of which allow a mix of uses.
-Using a hybrid of form based code and traditional land use based code, these districts create a cohesive, integrated, and unified development consistent with the town’s Gateway Small Area Plan adopted December 3, 2015 and the town’s current Comprehensive Plan.
-The districts are allowed only within the Gateway Area.
-Before development in the Gateway Districts may occur, a concept plan must be reviewed and approved by Town Council in accordance with division 3.2.6.
+The Butner Gateway consists of five Base Zoning Districts described in § 6.5 and three floating Conditional Zoning Districts described in § 6.6 within separate specific areas.
+Using a hybrid of form based code and traditional land use based code, these Base Zoning Districts create a cohesive, integrated, and unified development consistent with the town’s Gateway Small Area Plan adopted December 3, 2015 and the town’s current Comprehensive Plan.
+The Base Districts are allowed only within the Gateway Area.
+Before development in the Gateway Districts may occur, a concept plan must be reviewed and approved by Town Council in accordance with 3.2.6.
 Uses allowed in each Gateway District are shown in Table 7-1, Table of Permitted Uses.
 Any property in the Gateway area can request a Conditional District rezoning to allow a use allowed in another Gateway District.

 (A) Gateway Base Zoning Districts.